 - Collada DAE files—The Collada model is imported with default settings as a new static model.
 The model is placed at the drop spot and appears as a new layer.

 - CityEngine CEJ files—Drag a CEJ file in the Viewport window and choose what layers to import in the pop-up window.

 - DXF files—The DXF is imported with default settings.

 - OSM files—The OSM file is imported with default settings.

-Drag and drop works for single elements only.
+Drag-and-drop actions work for single elements only.